His Majesty’s Government

 Bernard became leader of the party, following the resignation of his predecessor, Jeremy Marshal, after the SY 155 election, when the party made a poor showing.
 Bernard was born in Willsburgh in SY 083 to a blue collar family, who strived to get him a good education.
 He was the first of his family to go to university, and even now comes across as quite studious.
 He teaches PPE at Sable University.

 Col. Eric Jackson, Leader of Revoke the Treaty/Fight the Peace

-The Revoke the Treaty movement, in response to Sable and Reich ending hostilities in the SY120s.
+The Revoke the Treaty movement grew up, in response to Sable and Reich ending hostilities in the SY120s.
 Many of the members of the movement are former soldiers and other people who even now feel that the signing of the Treaty was is a betrayal of everyone who died in the war, and want their voice to be heard in government.
 The party has held between two and four seats ever since the Treaty came into force.

 The currently leader is Eric Jackson, Eric served with honour in the Sable Army from SY100 to SY135, before retiring from active service, and becoming a lecturer in tactics and military history at Sandhurst.
 He resigned from that position in late-February SY 154, once it became apparent that Sable was determined to pursue some kind of peace with the Reich.
 He started actively campaigning for a seat in parliament on an anti-Treaty platform at the start of SY155.
 As well as being an imposing presence – standing 6’3″, with a soldier’s build – he is also a charismatic and eloquent speaker who talks from the heart.

 Margaret Dench, Head of the Civil Service